developik-um/developik-um.github.io/README.md

 Note: Make sure that the name of your repository corresponds to the following pattern "your_username.github.io"

-> Andrew Ether recommends using distributed version control like git.
+> Andrew Etter recommends using distributed version control like git.
 Hence, that is what I'll be using in this tutorial as well.

   - If you haven't initialized the project yet, go into your project directory and type the following